notJust-dev/notjustdev/content/posts/2022-11-05-iOS16-lock-screen-ui/index.md

 ---
-title: iOS16 Lock Screen Series - Part 1 (Building the UI)
+title: Building the iOS 16 Lock Screen - UI
 image: /images/thumbnails/posts/2022-11-05-iOS-16-lock-screen.jpeg
 publishedOn: '2022-11-05T17:48:30.556Z'
 description: 'Learning by doing is one of the most effective ways to learn.
 In this series, We will be building a lock screen UI similar to iOS 16 from scratch using React Native and Reanimated.
 This is the first part of the series where we will be building the UI.'